 About the Book –

-Do It Today is one of the best book I have read on beating procrastinating, improving productivity and achieving more with the finite time we have.
+Do It Today is one of the best books I have read on beating procrastinating, improving productivity and achieving more with the finite time we have.

-Darius claims having clear goals is of big help when it comes to productivity, however later in book he also puts across point that it’s OK if one is not clear of goal at all times.
+Darius claims having clear goals is of big help when it comes to productivity, however later in the book he also puts across the point that it’s OK if one is not clear of a goal at all times.
 Things happen, life happens we don’t have to beat ourselves up.

-The book is divided in three parts – 1) Overcome Procrastination, 2) How to Improve Productivity and 3) How to Achieve More.
+The book is divided into three parts – 1) Overcome Procrastination, 2) How to Improve Productivity and 3) How to Achieve More.

 Part I – Overcome Procrastination

 As you identify what is important the next biggest work begins, which is to ACT on it.
-The moment we decide to move even little away from our comfort zone or starting to act on our dreams, goals, targets, we feel resistance and we fall in to distraction.
+The moment we decide to move even a little away from our comfort zone or start to act on our dreams, goals, targets, we feel resistance and we fall into distraction.

-Here are few suggestions to deal with procrastination from the book –
+Here are a few suggestions to deal with procrastination from the book –

 1) Do It Today, Not Tomorrow –